ylrxeidx/elementary-script/readme.md

 # elementary-script

-A tiny script that helps you perform necessary tasks after you install elementary OS.
+A tiny script that helps you perform necessary tasks after you install elementary OS or others Ubuntu based systems.

 ![Screenshot](https://raw.githubusercontent.com/btd1337/elementary-script/master/Screenshot.png)

-## elementary OS Version Compatibility
+## OS Version Compatibility

-elementary-script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.4 Loki**.
+elementary-script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.4 Loki** and Ubuntu based systems.

 ## Run